eryxcoop/cardano-zk-aiken/aiken-zk/README.md

 # Explanation (so far)

-This repo contains a tool that facilitates the integration of Aiken validators with Zero Knowledge proofs.
+This repository contains a tool that facilitates the integration of Aiken validators with Zero Knowledge proofs.
 It allows the user to write Aiken programs that contain some offchain block.
 This creates a new source code so that instead of being executed on-chain, the program will receive a proof of that execution and validate it.
 This is useful to move computation out of the chain and/or to hide information.